 The reality, though, is that peace, for me, came the day I realized that maybe, I was the problem.
 The things I chose to argue about.
 The things I chose to be hurt over.
 The days I rolled my eyes or made a sarcastic remark to a friend.
 The more committed we are to victimhood, the more we buy into this idea that the problem lies with everyone else but ourselves.
 The more helpless we feel.
 The more we struggle to grasp for more control by digging our heels in and insisting that it’s not our fault and the other person should change their actions to fix it.
 NOT IT!

 So, consider a problem you have in your life, and picture yourself like a house.
 Inside that house, you’re cold.
 There are two reasons for you being cold – one is that there is a blizzard raging away outside, and the other is that you haven’t turned the furnace on.
 Both factors are making you cold.
 You can control one.
-You turn the furnace on.
+You turn the heating on after the furnace repair man gets the job done.
 It gets a little warmer in the house.The blizzard is still doing it’s thing, and it’s making a mess, totally.
 There are snow drifts to the eavestroughs and no one can drive in this weather, but you’re warm.
 Now, maybe this blizzard knocks out the power, because this blizzard is a serious pain in your ass.
 So, you get a blanket.
 Or, you lay there, shivering and hating the blizzard.
 Which makes more sense?
 The blizzard is not going to stop, but you can change how you react to the blizzard.

 This level of self awareness takes time to build.
 It takes practice.
 The more you take a deliberate, conscious moment to examine your role in your conflicts, the more you’ll start to do it by habit.
 And the best part, is when you do that, and start acting from a place of intention instead of reaction, you start to really feel good about the handle you’ve got on things.
 Big drama feels smaller.
 Small drama barely blips your radar.
 You’ve got this, no matter what it is.